 Is there trouble when you flush the toilet?
 A distinct lack of force preventing the toilet from flushing directly.
 This is an indication that your toilet lacks the ability to flush properly, hence the weak flush.
 The first method to check if there is enough water that flows into the tank and fills it up properly.
 Perhaps consider bending the floating arm if there is a lack of water in the tank.
 Another possible problem may be that the valve is closing too tightly before all the water can flush down into the toilet.
 If so, adjust the rod arm or chain depending on what the tank uses.

-If you have any questions regarding what is said in the article.
+If you have any questions regarding about fixing your toilet.
 Please contact us!